 Walking time: 6 hours, distance: 14km, vertical metres uphill/downhill: 950/850m

-Behind the cable car, cross the Parseier Bach stream and climb up a series of steep switchbacks onto the north-facing slopes of the Seekogel mountain.
+Behind the small cable car used to transport supplies and materials, cross the Parseier Bach stream and climb up a series of steep switchbacks onto the north-facing slopes of the Seekogel mountain.
 Cross the Sewibach stream and, above the waterfall, take the trail to Obere Leg (views of the Seekogel mountain).
 After another short uphill section you will reach the Memminger Hütte hut (2,242m).

 Stage 3: Memminger Hütte – Zams – Larcheralm